 Therefore, Energy consumed per cycle = volume of the ring X area of hysteresis loop.

 In the case of transformer, this ring can be considered as magnetic core of transformer.
-Hence this work done is nothing but electrical energy loss in transformer core and this is known as hysteresis loss in transformer.
+Hence, the work done is nothing but the electrical energy loss in transformer core and this is known as hysteresis loss in transformer.